JustinCredibuilt/hossync_help/docs/public/managing-drivers/overview.md

 ## Manual overrides

 If a driver's source status is not what you need operationally, you can apply a manual status override.
 Resetting the override returns the driver to inherited source behavior.

+Manual driver sync and override changes are admin-only actions.

 ![Driver detail panel showing the manual status override controls](./images/driver-detail-manual-override.png)